Absoluteness via Resurrection: Introduction

-\item Finally, a byproduct of our results is that the theory $T^*=\MK+\RA_{\omega}(\text{all})$ is consistent relative to the existence of a Mahlo cardinals and makes the theory of projective sets of reals generically invariant with respect to any forcing which preserves $T^*$.
-Notice that $T^*$ is consistent with the failure of projective determinacy.
-This shows that the request of generic absoluteness for the projective sets of reals (with respect to forcings preserving $T^*$) is much weaker than Woodin's generic absoluteness for all sets of reals in $L(\RR)$ with respect to $T=\ZFC+$\emph{large cardinals}. \end{itemize}
+Even though the class of ${<}\omega_\alpha$-closed forcing is narrow and (some notion of) $\omega_\alpha$-(semi)proper forcing would be preferable, our results highlights a strong connection of the theory of iterations with generic absoluteness: a main outcome of the present work gives that any reasonable preservation theorem for iterations along a forcing class $\Gamma$ (i.e., a theorem asserting that suitable iterations of forcings in $\Gamma$ produce limits which are as well in $\Gamma$) entails the consistency of the axiom $\RA_\omega(\Gamma)$ and yields a generic absoluteness result for the same class $\Gamma$.

-Compared to the generic absoluteness result obtained in \cite{viale:category_forcing}, the present results are weaker since they regard the structure $H_\cc$ instead of $L(\ON^{\omega_1})$.
-On the other hand, the consistency of $\RA_\alpha(\Gamma)$ is obtained from (in most cases much) weaker large cardinal hypothesis and the results are more general since they also apply to interesting choices of $\Gamma \neq \SP, \SSP$.
-Moreover (as we shall see below) the arguments we employ to prove the consistency of $\RA_\alpha(\Gamma)$ for the $\Gamma\neq\SSP$ case are considerably simpler than the arguments developed in~\cite{viale:category_forcing}.
-The proof of the consistency of $\RA_\alpha(\SSP)$ will instead rely on several results appearing in~\cite{viale:category_forcing}, even though we do not know if this is really necessary to handle this case.
+Compared to the generic absoluteness result obtained in \cite{viale:category_forcing}, the present results for $\Gamma = \SSP$ are weaker, since they regard the structure $H_{\omega_2}$ instead of the larger structure $L(\ON^{\omega_1})$.
+On the other hand, the consistency of $\RA_\alpha(\Gamma)$ for $\Gamma\neq\SSP$ is obtained from (in most cases much) weaker large cardinal hypothesis and the results are more general since they also apply to interesting natural choices of $\Gamma \neq \SP, \SSP$ such as $\ALL$, axiom-$A$ and proper.
+Moreover the arguments we employ to prove the consistency of $\RA_\alpha(\Gamma)$ are considerably simpler than the arguments developed in~\cite{viale:category_forcing}.

+Finally, a by-product of our results is that the theory $T = \MK+\RA_{\omega}(\ALL)$ is consistent relative to the existence of a Mahlo cardinal and makes the theory of projective sets of reals generically invariant with respect to any forcing which preserves $T$.
+Notice that we can force $T$ to hold in a generic extension of $L_{\delta+1}$ with $\delta$ a Mahlo cardinal in $L$, and projective determinacy cannot hold in this generic extension, since $0^\sharp$ does not exists in this model.
+Thus $\MK+\RA_{\omega}(\ALL)$ is consistent with the failure of projective determinacy.
+This shows that the request of generic absoluteness for projective sets of reals (with respect to forcings preserving $\MK+\RA_{\omega}(\ALL)$) is a natural weakening of Woodin's generic absoluteness for projective sets of reals with respect to $\ZFC+$\emph{large cardinals} and \emph{all} forcing notions.